• Skip to primary navigation

 Why You’ll Love This Recipe

-• This cake is a great make-ahead dessert.
+• Make-ahead: This cake is a great make-ahead dessert.
 It stays moist for days thanks to the shredded carrots, oil and applesauce in the batter.

 A small layered carrot cake with frosting and chopped nuts on a wooden platter.